 The adopted amendments or revisions to the Bylaws will be effective immediately after the vote.

-The bylaws of the Mt.
-Auburn Community Council can be temporarily suspended according to the following procedures:
+The Bylaws of the Mt.
+Auburn Community Council may be temporarily suspended according to the following procedures:

-A member of the Board of Trustees or the general council may motion, during a scheduled meeting of either the Board of Trustees or the MACC, that a provision in the bylaws that refer to rules and procedures be suspended.
+A member of the Board of Trustees or the General Council may motion, during a scheduled meeting of either the Board of Trustees or the MACC, that a provision in the Bylaws that refer to rules and procedures be suspended.

-The motion of suspension must clarify which rule is to the suspended and clearly describe the reason for the proposed suspension..
+The motion of suspension must clarify which rule is to the suspended and clearly describe the reason for the proposed suspension as well as the length of the suspension.

-A motion for the suspension of the bylaws must be approved by two-thirds of the members present at the meeting, a quorum having been constituted.
+A motion for the suspension of the Bylaws must be approved by two-thirds of the members present at the current, or subsequent General Council Meeting, a quorum having been constituted.

 We, the undersigned of the Mt.
-Auburn Community Council, Inc., attest that the above By laws were adopted for the government of the Mt.
-Auburn Community Council, Inc., Cincinnati, Ohio, on XXXXXXX XX, 2021*
+Auburn Community Council, Inc., attest that the above Bylaws were adopted for the government of the Mt.
+Auburn Community Council, Inc., Cincinnati, Ohio, on August 16, 2021*

-Stanley Broadnax, President, MACC
+Stephen Gibbs, President, MACC

-Catherine Ingram, Vice President, MACC
+Shawn Baker, Vice President, MACC

-Anthony Thompson, Treasurer, MACC
+Joshua Gilbert, Treasurer, MACC

-Daniel Traicoff, Recording Secretary, MACC
+Carlton Farmer, Recording Secretary, MACC

-Sandi Allen, Corresponding Secretary, MACC
+Anne Shannon, Corresponding Secretary, MACC

-*In November 2011, September 20, 2004, December 20, 1999, and August 19, 1996, the 1993 Bylaws of the Mt.
+*In August 2016, November 2011, September 2004, December 1999, and August 1996, the 1993 Bylaws of the Mt.
 Auburn Community Council were revised by vote of the Council according to the requirements of ARTICLE X of the MACC Bylaws.

 Attachment A

-Mount Auburn Community Council Elected Office Letter of Intent to Run

-I, , request that my name be added to the ballot for the election held on .
-I would like to run for the office of .
-I agree that I will follow the rules and regulations of the M.A.C.C. as stated in the current bylaws.

-Signed

-Biographical Information

-Name:

-Address:

-Phone #: Day

-Evening

-Member of M.A.C.C.?
-Yes No

-Resident of Mt.
-Auburn?
-Yes No If no, do you own property in Mt.
-Auburn?
-Yes No How long have you owned property in Mt.
-Auburn?

-Why do you feel that you should be elected to this office?